 More research needed to support the use of brain training to protect against cognitive decline

-Lumos Labs, the company behind the popular Lumosity brain training programme, will pay $2 million to the US Federal Trade Commission (FTC) for false advertising claims about the benefits of their heavily marketed brain training games.
+Lumos Labs, the company behind the popular Lumosity brain training programme, will pay $2 million to the US Federal Trade Commission (FTC) for false advertising claims.

 An investigation by the FTC has concluded that there is not enough scientific evidence to back up the claims.
 Lumos Labs has agreed a settlement of $2 million in redress and will notify subscribers who signed up for an auto-renewal plan between 1 January, 2009 and 31 December, 2014 to provide a means to cancel their subscription.